 The two photos below shows Forrest Warthman and David Tudor (top) and Mark Holler and David Tudor (bottom) with our Box #1 synthesizer in the orchestra pit at the City Center Theater, New York, 1993.
 Our synthesizer is on the right side of the bottom photo, with the red-plugged cables.

-David Tudor used Box #1 to record a 1994 CD, a sample of which can be heard on Neural Synthesis Numbers 6-9, available from Lovely Music.
+David Tudor used Box #1 to record a 1994 CD, a sample of which can be heard on Neural Synthesis Numbers 6-9 (this m4a file may take several seconds to download and begin playing).
 Forrest's cover art for the CD is shown below.
 See also the text of his introduction to the CD.

 The photo below shows Box #2, our second neural-network synthesizer, during development at Forrest's office in Palo Alto, The box uses multiple analog neural-network chips developed by Mark's group at Intel (and visible on the left side of the chassis).
 Control is exercised through an analog control panel (bottom-right corner of photo), patch-cable connectors on the rear of the chassis, and a real-time weight-setting program running on a host computer.